Zahra Khajavi: Early life

 Zahra Khajavi was born on 8 February 1999 in a Persian family in Nahavand.
 She was a multi-sport athlete growing up and began playing football at an early age.
 She even played handball and futsal professionally at early age.
 She started her professional football playing in Hamedan province football academy as a defender.
 At this time, she was known for her speed and pass ability.

 While playing in Oshtorankuh Azna team, due to the lack of forwards in their team, she went to the field as a forward and managed to score the fastest goal in the history of Iranian women's football in the 30th second of the match.

 She had the support of her family for her professional activity as a football player.

 Personal life

 Khajavi usually talks to her mother about football and her professional career.
 She said herself, for marriage, she "prefers to choose someone who plays sports and football so that they understand each other's conditions more".
 She usually mentioned the "power of women" in football.

+On 31 December 2025, Khajavi publicly supported the 2025–2026 Iranian protests, stating: "The punishment for the best and most loyal people in the world is not poverty and empty tables."